 Global citizens know about the world.
 They communicate in many languages about problems and solutions that affect the global community.
 Our leaders’ decisions—and indeed many of our own personal choices—about the economy and trade, education and human rights, global security, sustainable development, energy usage and the environment—may affect people’s lives far beyond our national borders.
 Global Studies builds global awareness.
 Global Studies suggests that education can help build working relationships among people.

 What is the Global Studies in Education Minor?

-The Global Studies in Education minor is part of the Curry School’s Social Foundations of Education program on-Grounds in Charlottesville.
-The minor provides an interdisciplinary view of social theories and comparative frameworks that stretch beyond traditional definitions of teachers and school administrators to delve into concepts of school and society; history, philosophy and culture; and educational policy, theory, and practice.
+The Global Studies in Education minor is part of the Curry School’s Social Foundations of Education program.
+The minor provides an interdisciplinary view of social theories and comparative frameworks that stretch beyond traditional definitions of teachers and school administrators to delve into concepts of school and society; history, philosophy and culture; and educational policy, theory and practice.

 By investigating global and national educational problems from different perspectives, students engage with real-world issues.
-They examine many of the most pressing concerns facing 21st century schools; to wit: poverty, inequality and human rights; the role of states, the international community, NGOs and civil society in policy making and implementation; the influence of history, culture and tradition in schooling; and intersections among the economy, societal and social policy.
+They examine many of the most pressing concerns facing 21st century schools, such as:

 This minor is appropriate for undergraduate students considering careers and/or further study in education, including:

 - teaching, including Teach for America or teacher certification programs

 - government positions in education both in the US and abroad